 The Uniting Aboriginal and Islander Christian Congress (UAICC or Congress) – First Peoples, nurtured and sustained by God before colonisation, are celebrated at the very heart of what it means to be the Uniting Church in Australia (UCA).

-This is the core commitment and vision encompassed by first Assembly Covenanting Action Plan (ACAP) which will be launched around the 16th Assembly in July.
+This is the core commitment and vision encompassed by the first Assembly Covenanting Action Plan (ACAP).

 This inaugural ACAP seeks to give ‘shape’ to the UCA’s binding covenant relationship for the national body of the Church, the Assembly.

 In living out the ACAP, the Assembly seeks to embody its commitment to be in a covenantal relationship where "First Peoples’ sovereignty is affirmed, First Peoples have a voice in the decision-making of our Church and are empowered to live out their right to self-determination."
 The ACAP articulates a vision where:

 “As First and Second Peoples of the Uniting Church, we are bound together in covenantal relationship, walking together, creating socially just and culturally safe relationships, listening and learning from one another.”